 Add another bead (picture 15).
 Then create another wire wrapped loop at the end.

 Now you have two beads linked together through wire wrapped loops (picture 16).
 You can continue adding more beads to it following the same process.
 In fact, you can create a bracelet or necklace using only this technique.

-Wire wrapped loop is probably the single most important technique in the wire wrapping realm.
+Wire wrapped loop is a basic technique that is widely used in jewelry DIY.
 Make sure you nail this one!